Veeenz/MiWifi4-Router-Api/README.md

 | get_device_list  |  //  | Get the information about all devices connected  |
 | get_wifi_detail  |  //  | Getting all information about WIFI (List and other information)  |
 | set_wifi_status  | wifi_index: number, status = 0: number  | Enable or Disable the WIFI interface  |

+## TODO
+- Adding other endpoints
+- Pushing unittest

+In my plains there is an Angular web app cause the Mi Router application, which can be found in Apple Store or Play Store, isn't so good.
+If the network is slow, the app doens't load and it's not efficient.